ottjannik/digi-kunst.github.io/README.md

 HTML pages with automatic forwarding (in a minimal Digi-Kunst.nrw-Docs design), which are used as URI resolvers.

 **projektstruktur, ressourcen, technische-dokumentation**
 Enthalten die meisten Seiten für die Website.
-Sobald ein neuer Ordner erstellt und eine index.markdown mit der entsprechenden Kopfzeile hinzugefügt wurde, wird dieses element zu einem neuen Dropdown-Element in der Kopfzeile der Webseite, welches dann weitere Seiten enthalten kann.
+Sobald ein neuer Ordner erstellt und eine index.markdown mit der entsprechenden Kopfzeile hinzugefügt wurde, wird dieser Ordner zu einem neuen Dropdown-Element in der Kopfzeile der Webseite, welches dann weitere Seiten enthalten kann.
 Contain most of the pages for the website.
-As soon as a new folder has been created and an index.markdown with the corresponding front matter has been added, this element becomes a new dropdown element in the header of the website, which then can contain further pages.
+As soon as a new folder has been created and an index.markdown with the corresponding front matter has been added, this folder becomes a new dropdown element in the header of the website, which then can contain further pages.

 **404.html**
 Die Fehlerseite der Webpage.